 Before you start a lesson, check that the child is sitting at the right height at the piano and can look at music without straining their neck.
-This is easier to accomplish on an upright piano than a grand, as grand pianos have much higher music stands.
-Working at a grand and always having to hold the music lower than the music stand to make looking at the notes easier can be challenging at times.
-It’s also really good to have a small stool for little children to rest their feet on.
-Dangling feet result in lots of leg swinging and fidgeting.
+This is easier to accomplish on an upright piano than on a grand, as grand pianos have much higher music stands.
+It’s also helpful to have a small stool for little children to rest their feet on.
+Dangling feet can result in lots of leg swinging and fidgeting.

 Once they are sitting comfortably, there is a higher chance that they will stay focused and engaged.
 Having difficulty seeing the music or being uncomfortable will impede their ability to focus.

 1. Don’t Spend A Lot of Time on One Task

-Children’s attention is short and they like variety.
-Spending five minutes on one piece of music feels like a long time for them.
-Work on several different pieces and mix it up with different activities, like note reading and clapping rhythms, makes piano lessons fun.
+Children’s attention span is short and they prefer variety.
+Spending five minutes on one piece of music can feel like a long time for them.
+Working on several different pieces and mixing it up with different activities, like note reading and clapping rhythms, makes piano lessons fun.